 You wait for the handle to develop.
 It will have a resistance and probably a support.
 Sometimes the handle forms inside a triangle which makes it much easier to wait for the trade setup.

-In the above example, the price didn’t break above the handle resistance.
+In the example above, price didn’t break above the handle’s resistance.
 Instead, it broke below a support line that formed after the handle formation and went down strongly.
 Therefore, we could go short.
 If it had broken above the handle resistance, then we could have gone long:

-Now I show you an example where the price breaks above the handle resistance and goes up strongly.
-This is something that is more expected when a Cup and Handle forms on the chart.
-In most cases bulls will take the control after the formation of the handle and the price will go up after the handle resistance breakout.
+Now I show you an example where price breaks above the handle’s resistance and goes up strongly.
+This is something that is more expected when a Cup and Handle pattern forms on chart.
+In most cases bulls will take the control after formation of the handle, and price will go up after the handle resistance breakout.

-How Far the Market Would Go After the Handle Resistance Breakout
+How Far Will the Market Go After the Handle Resistance Breakout?

-Please look at the below screenshot.
-I have plotted a horizontal line above the handle highest high (the dashed red line).
+Please look at the screenshot below.
+I have plotted a horizontal line above the handle’s highest high (the dashed red line).
 Then another horizontal line below the lowest low of the cup.
 The distance of these two lines is 914 pips.
-If we had taken a long position after the handle resistance breakout, we expected that the market would go up for 914 pips.
+If we had taken a long position after the handle’s resistance breakout, we expected that the market would go up for 914 pips.
 To prove if it would or not, I plotted another horizontal line 914 pips above the horizontal line I plotted above the handle’s highest high.
-As you see on the below screenshot, the market did went up exactly for 914 pips and then reversed and went down.
+As you see on the screenshot below, the market did went up exactly for 914 pips and then reversed and went down.
 It is amazing, isn’t it?

-There are some other ways to determine the breakout movement, like using the Fibonacci levels.
-But I do not want to make this article too complicated by using Fibonacci.
-We will talk about Fibonacci in some other articles.
+There are some other ways to determine the breakout movement, like using Fibonacci levels.
+But I don’t want to make this article too complicated by using Fibonacci.
+We’ve talked about Fibonacci in some other articles:

 Inverted Cup and Handle Pattern:

 Inverted Cup and Handle is as common as the regular one.
-It looks exactly the same, but it is only inverted.
+It looks exactly the same, but inverted.
 In Inverted Cup and Handle, we wait for support breakout to go short.

-The below Inverted Cup and Handle could give us several opportunities to go short:
+The Inverted Cup and Handle you see below could give us several opportunities to go short:

 This screenshot shows the same Inverted Cup and Handle pattern, but with a smaller magnification.
-As you see, with this one also the market went down after the support breakout very strongly:
+As you see, with this the market also went down very strongly after the support breakout: